-We have applied to register in China the Chinese and English dual-language "SouFun" trademark as well as "SouFun" in English and "搜房" ("SouFun" in Chinese) individually.
+We have applied to register in China the Chinese and English dual-language "SouFun" trademark as well as "SouFun" in English and "投房" ("SouFun" in Chinese) individually.
 We have successfully registered such trademarks in some industry categories, but our applications for certain other industry categories conflicts with existing registrations or applications for similar trademarks by another PRC company in such industry categories.
-We are in the process of resolving these conflicting trademark applications, but we estimate that this process may take several years to complete.
-Determination of the title to a trademark is generally made on the basis of three elements: (i) who has first applied for registration of the trademark in dispute; (ii) who has first used the trademark in dispute; and (iii) who has the reputation of using such trademark in the market.
-We believe that we first applied for and used the relevant trademarks, and our use of such trademarks has been reputable in the market.
-However, unless and until we secure the trademark registrations for which we have applied, we may be unable to effectively enforce our proprietary rights in connection with such trademarks or prevent the use by others of trademarks identical or similar to ours.
-Moreover, if the conflicting trademark applications are not resolved in our favor, we may be unable to use part or all of our current name or trademarks in our business operations.
-Our business, financial condition and results of operations may be materially and adversely affected if we lose the right to use the "SouFun" brand names, or if we are unable to prevent third parties from using our trademarks, as we would not be able to leverage such brand names to develop our business and protect the brand's reputation and would lose the benefits of brand awareness among Internet users in China.
+We are in the process of resolving these conflicting trademark applications, but we estimate that this process may take several more years to complete.
+Our business, financial condition and results of operations may be materially and adversely affected if we lose the right to use our "SouFun" brand name or if we are unable to prevent third parties from using our trademarks, as we would not be able to leverage such brand names to develop our business and protect the brand's reputation and would lose the benefits of brand awareness among Internet users in China.